 Standard College is a commuter, residential school.
-The college campus is open to faculty and staff on a scheduled basis from 8:00 a.m. until 10:00 p.m., Monday through Sunday.
+The college campus is open to faculty and staff on a scheduled basis from 9:00 a.m. until 5:00 p.m., Monday through Friday and Saturday and Sundays on scheduled times to attend course lectures, skills lab or to sit for exams.
 Students come on campus for purposes of taking a course exam or participating in the skills lab.
 Prior to arriving on campus, students must comply with the school's Return to Campus Policy and complete a COVID-19 Questionnaire.
-Administrative Offices are open for business from 9:00 a.m. until 6:00 p.m., Monday through Friday.
+Administrative Offices are open for business from 9:00 a.m. until 5:00 p.m., Monday through Friday.
 During non-business hours, the campus is closed.
-Access is restricted to individuals who have the appropriate identification card, access control card ("smart card"), or key (if issued).
+Access is restricted to individuals who have the appropriate identification card, access control card

+("smart card"), or key (if issued).
 In the case of extended closing, the College admits only those with prior approval.